pharaox/artifact_trade/README.md

 * Determine QWA as `(quality + wealth) / 2`
 * Multiply by 2.5
 * Multiply by `0.5 + 0.5 * (durability / max_durability)`
-* Ensure a minimum of the artifact destroy price
 * If the artifact is unique, multiply by 3

 Actual trades are settled at the *bid price* (buyer's price) if the initiating party is the seller, and the *ask price* (seller's price), if the initiating party is the buyer.
-These prices are calculated by multiplying the base price by a factor depending on AI greed, and an additional factor of 1.4 for the ask price if the initiating party is the player.
+These prices are calculated by multiplying the base price by a factor depending on AI greed, and an additional "profit margin" of 50% for the ask price if the initiating party is the player.
 As a result, the player can never sell or destroy an artifact at a price higher than the one they bought it.
 This is done to prevent exploits, and to make it a bit more challenging for the player to use the trading system to their advantage.

+For consistency with vanilla's **Destroy Artifact**, ask prices are never lower than the artifact destroy value.
+Also, tribal characters both offer and demand lower prices to reflect their scarcity of gold and for consistency with other vanilla features - 20% lower if one party is tribal, and 40% lower if both parties are tribal.

 ### AI Willingness to Buy or Sell